Has your Dutch driving licence been confiscated outside the Netherlands? Then you can only drive again after you get it back.

 Getting your driving licence back

 It sometimes takes a long time to get your driving licence back.
 After confiscating your driving licence, the local authorities will return it to the RDW in the Netherlands.
 They may do this immediately, or not until your driving ban has ended.
-The RDW will then forward your licence to the municipality where you live, where you can collect it.

 Check your insurance